AbhayPrasadd/AbhayPrasadd/README.md

 ## 🎯 About Me

 I'm a passionate developer who thrives at the intersection of **modern web technologies** and **artificial intelligence**.
-My mission is to create scalable, intelligent applications that solve real-world problems through innovative use of AI, NLP, and generative AI frameworks.
+My mission is to create scalable, intelligent applications that solve real-world problems through innovative use of AI, NLP and generative AI frameworks.

 - 🔭 Currently working on **AI-powered web applications** with advanced NLP capabilities
 - 🌱 Deep diving into **LangChain & LLM orchestration** for intelligent workflows